patrodyne/hisrc-hyperjaxb-annox/assembly/samples/resourced/README.md

 ...
 ~~~

-The `removeAnnotation` element declares the `target` scope and the `class` (annotation), to be removed, for the annotations bound to the `Items` type, for this demonstration
+The `removeAnnotation` element declares the `target` scope and the `class` (annotation), to be removed, for the annotations bound to the `Items` type, for this demonstration.

 The `target` attribute accepts these scopes: `"package"`, `"class"`, `"getter"`, `"setter"`, `"field"`, `"setter-parameter"`, `"enum"`, `"enum-constant"`, `"enum-value-method"`, `"enum-fromValue-method"`, and `"element"`.